 This page shows the changes, and progress that I made to the Addix brand in the time that I was the Creative Director.
-It is in chronological order, so as you scroll through you can see the progression, and eventually how I viewed the brand growing into the future.
+It is in chronological order, so as you scroll through you can see the progression.

 This is what the customer facing mockups looked like when I began at Addix.
 The company had two websites, wrestling addix, and football addix.
 Not shown on this specific mockup were the colors used in the design, which was normally listed in the top right corner.
 Very non descriptive mockup, with the main focus on the artwork.